d3plus/d3plus-text/.github/CONTRIBUTING.md

 npm i
 ```

 And that's it!
-Now your environment should be all set up and ready to go.
+Your environment should be all set up and ready to start coding.

 ## Writing Code

-With the introduction of modules in D3plus 2.0, all code is transpiled using [babel](https://babeljs.io/), which allows usage of most of the good bits from ES6.
+All code is transpiled using [babel](https://babeljs.io/), which allows usage of most of the good bits from ES6.
 If you are unfamiliar with ES6, then normal vanilla javascript works fine as well (but we may suggest PR revisions to include more succinct ES6).
 All source code lives in the `./src` directory.

 ## Code Style